chatpoc-ai/SecureViewPro/README.md

 1. **Switching Platforms**: Go to Settings (Gear icon) -> Platform Style -> Toggle between iOS and Android.
 2. **Adding a Device**: Click the "+" icon on the Dashboard to start the QR pairing wizard.
-3. **Viewing History**: Inside Live View, click the "History" icon to access the timeline and event logs.
+3. **Live Controls**: In Live View, try the "Snap" button for a screenshot, "Record" to capture a clip, or "Alarm" to trigger the siren demo.
+Use the Zoom button on the video feed to magnify details.
+4. **Camera Settings**: Tap the Gear icon in Live View to toggle Night Vision or Status Lights.
+5. **Viewing History**: Click the "Events" tab in the bottom bar to see a filtered list of activities, or access the full timeline via the "History" button in Live View.
-4. **Using AI**: In Live View, tap the "AI Detect" (Lightning bolt) icon to analyze the scene.
+6. **Using AI**: In Live View, tap the "AI Detect" (Lightning bolt) icon to analyze the scene.